The Emerging Public Intellectual Award

 - A curriculum vitae.

 - References.
-Please send the following information for two individuals who will be forwarding letters of recommendation to the Centre for Christian Scholarship: name, position, institution, email address and relationship.
+Please send the following information for two individuals who will be forwarding letters of recommendation to the Centre for Christian Scholarship: name, position, institution, email address, and relationship.
+Please arrange for colleagues to write, sign and submit the letters of recommendation to firstname.lastname@example.org.
+Letters are due by the July 1 deadline.

-- Items 1-5 in the application package must be submitted in one email message to firstname.lastname@example.org.
+- Items 1-5 in the application package must be submitted in one PDF, emailed to email@example.com.

 - Letters of recommendation must be sent from the writer’s own account; they may not be forwarded by the applicant.